pablof7z/chardin.js/README.md

 $('body').chardinJs('start', 'namespace')
 ```

-would target the "data-namespace-intro" and "data-namespace-position" attributes.
-Pass in an empty string ("") to use "data-intro" and "data-position".
+would target the "data-namespace-text" and "data-namespace-position" attributes.
+Pass in an empty string ("") to use "data-text" and "data-position".

 ## Methods